Biohazardhpk/OpenStack-Liberty-Install-Script/README.md

     ./modconf.sh

 Note: in the prompt you will be asked to input passwords for modules that are not installed like Ceilometer.
 You can skip those because the script is made for a more complete future installation.
+Note: if you have a diferent configuration for the eth2 of the controller node you should edit the interfaces file that you previously copyed.
 ___

 After the modconf.sh finishes or if you choose to go with the settled passwords and IP you can continue by running the second script: